 SBA 7(a) loans

-Specific rates for the SBA 7(a) loans are broken down by loan amount and loan term.
-At the time of this writing, the current prime rate is 3.25%, making the following variable rates.
+Rates for the SBA 7(a) loans are broken down by loan amount and loan term.
+At the time of this writing, the current prime rate is 3.25%, resulting in the following variable rates:

 SBA 7(a) Loan Rates